sdmans/shopping-app/README.md

 *Item Schema* - What should each item object look like?

-Item Name: string\
+Item Name: String\
-Description: string\
+Description: String\
-Link?: string\
+Link?: String\
-Notes?: string\
+Notes?: String\
-LastOrdered?:string
+LastOrdered?: String

 *Concepts and Designs*
 Main Page